US Fulbright Logo

 Pre-Departure and In-Country Orientation

 All grantees are required to attend a pre-departure orientation in June or July as a condition of their grant.
-The event is organized by IIE, virtual or in-person.
+The virtual event is organized by IIE.

 Candidate Profile

 Candidates at all degree levels will be considered.
-Preference will be given to proposals that address issues of particular concern to North Macedonia, such as economic development, civil society, the political system, public services, rule of law, human rights, media and journalism, conflict resolution, agricultural sciences, medical sciences and information technology studies.
+Preference will be given to proposals that address issues of particular concern to North Macedonia, such as economic development, civil society, the political system, public services, rule of law, human rights, media and journalism, conflict resolution, agricultural sciences, medical sciences, and information technology studies.

 What is life like for Fulbrighters in the host country?